tucats/ego/LANGUAGE.md

     sort.Strings(a)

 After this code executes, the value of the array is ["", "apple", "cherry", "pear"].

-### sort.Ints(array)
-The `Ints` function sorts an array of integers.
-Negative numbers sort before positive numbers.

-    a := []int{5, 3, 8, 0, -1}
-    sort.Ints(a)

-After this code executes, the value of the array is [-1, 0, 3, 5, 8].

-### sort.Floats(array)
-The `Floats` function sorts an array of floating point nubmers.
-Negative numbers sort before positive numbers.

-    a := []float{5.3, 3, 8.001, 0, -1.5}
-    sort.Floats(a)

-After this code executes, the value of the array is [-1.5, 0.0, 3.0, 5.3, 8.001].

-### sort.Strings(array)
-The `Strings` function sorts an array of strings.
-An empty string sorts to the start of the list.

-    a := []string{"apple", "pear", "", "cherry"}
-    sort.Strings(a)

-After this code executes, the value of the array is ["", "apple", "cherry", "pear"].

 ## strings <a name="strings"></a>

 The `strings` package contains a library of functions to support manipulation of string data.
-Unless otherwise noted, strings are intrepreted as a set of characters, so some unicode characters can take more than one byte of storage.
+Unless otherwise noted, strings are interpreted as a set of characters, so some unicode characters can take more than one byte of storage.

 ### strings.Chars(s)

 The `Chars` function returns an array of string values.
 Each value represents a single character for that position in the string.